ocodista/trampar-de-casa/README-en.md

 ---

+## How to execute

+1. After the clone of the repository from your fork, go to the main folder.
+2. Run the command `make setup-env` to create the `.env` files.
+3. Run the command `docker-compose up -d` and after it finished, run the command `make migrate`.
+6. An application will be available at http://localhost:3000.

 ## How to execute in a local environment

 1. After the clone of the repository from your fork, go to the main folder.